Shawn Levy's unrealized projects: Aloha

 On July 20, 2012, it was reported that Levy would direct and produce the Hawaii-set comedy Aloha, written by Nicholas Stoller, for 20th Century Fox, with Ben Stiller and Jonah Hill starring in the project and co-producing with Levy.
 By December 2014, Levy revealed that the project, now titled Why Him?, had been rewritten by John Hamburg, who would also direct and was in the process of casting the film.
 The film was released in theatres by Fox on December 23, 2016.

 City That Sailed

 On November 14, 2013, it was announced that Levy would direct the adventure film City That Sailed for 20th Century Fox, with Audrey Wells writing the screenplay and Will Smith starring.
 In 2014, he reiterated his intent to direct the film after leaving the production of the Minecraft film.

-A Minecraft Movie
+Minecraft

 On October 16, 2014, it was announced that Levy would direct Minecraft, a film adaptation of the video game by Mojang Studios, for Warner Bros.
 Pictures, with Roy Lee and Jill Messick producing.
 On December 9, it was announced that Levy had departed the project, along with writers Kieran and Michele Mulroney, due to creative differences.
 The film was ultimately directed by Jared Hess and was released in theatres on April 4, 2025.